Vygur/Bulwark-Staking-Install/README.md

 Due to the higher security needs of a staking server (compared to a masternode), this script is **FOR ADVANCED USERS ONLY**.
 Please read the entire guide before you proceed.

-This script will try to create a safe environment for remote staking by hardening the remote server you stake on.
+This script will attempt to create a safe environment for remote staking by hardening the remote server you stake on.
 It will also help you with choosing a good user password.
 In total, you will set up two different passwords:

 1. An account password for the user you log in with
 2. A wallet password for your Vulcano staking wallet